openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/example/index.md

 import Highlight from "/src/components/OpenZitiHighlight";
 import ReactPlayer from 'react-player'

-This page will demonstrate adding BrowZer to an existing OpenZiti Network that was started using the ["host it anywhere" quickstart](/learn/quickstarts/network/hosted.md).
+This page will demonstrate adding BrowZer to an existing network that was started using the ["host it anywhere" quickstart](/learn/quickstarts/network/hosted.md).
 It will use Ubuntu Linux as well, if your Linux distribution is different, change the commands accordingly.
 The August 18 2023 Ziti TV features a full walkthrough and explanation of this whole page.
 If you are interested in watching a narrated and explained run